ldandoy/Utils-CSS-JS/README.md

 ## What is Utils-CSS

-CSS Library, inspired by Bootstrap and TailwindCSS.
-There is NO JS in the library, all is done with CSS.
+It's a CSS Library, inspired by Bootstrap and TailwindCSS.
+There is NO JS in this library, all is done with CSS.

-## How to use it
+## How to use it ?

 Just clone the repository and copy the utils-css.min.css file from the dist directory, and copy it on your CSS folder.
 Add it in the head part of your html page